jialing-wu/jialing-wu.github.io.save/content/project/external-project/index.md

 ---
-title: Policy Brief: Integrated Engineering Education
+title: Policy Brief of Integrated Engineering Education
 summary: An literature review on the topic of empowering K-12 teachers to meet the Next Generation Science Standards in Professional Development Programs `external_link`.
 tags:
   - Research